csl-iisc/Trident-MICRO21-artifact/README.md

 in CSV format as follows:

 ```
-$ Trident-MICRO21-artifact/scripts/compile_report.sh
+$ scripts/compile_report.sh
 ```

-CSV files for each figure and table will be redirected to `Trident-MICRO21-artifact/report/`.
+CSV files will be redirected to `report/`.

 Paper Citation
 --------------